misan/gcodeFont/README.md

 Please note entering into the material at the begining of each symbol is done with a G1 command and leaving the material with a (probably faster) G0 command.

-Font is based on the ROMANS.CHR font from [NCPlot program](http://ncplot.com/stickfont/stickfont.htm) but I have included support for Spanish symbols (Ñ, ñ, á, é, í, ó and ú).
+Font is based on the ROMANS.CHR font from [NCPlot program](http://ncplot.com/stickfont/stickfont.htm) but I have included support for Spanish symbols (Ñ, ñ, á, é, í, ó and ú, plus ü and Ü).

 Now with scale and rotation features, as shown in the next example: